 Life after surgery is in many ways the start of your journey!
 Don’t go it alone.
 Hear from other patients, join a patient support group, and stay connected with us on Facebook.

 All abdominal operations carry the risks of bleeding, infections, blood clots in the legs, lung problems (pneumonia, pulmonary embolisms), strokes or heart attacks, anesthetic complications, and blockage or obstruction of the intestines.
 These risks are higher in morbidly obese patients.
 Patients should be aware that some surgical side effects, such as blood clots (pulmonary embolism), can be life-threatening.
 However, the risk of death during weight loss surgery is less than one percent.
-Dr. Josh Roller, Dr. Yong Kwon, Dr. Josh Mourot and Dr. Jaime Dutton perform weight loss surgery laparoscopically and using this minimally invasive technique further reduces the risk of complications.
+Our team of surgeons performs weight loss surgery laparoscopically, which further reduces the risk of complications.

 Changes made to the gastrointestinal tract will require permanent changes in eating habits that must be followed for successful weight loss.
-You may hear about post surgery guidelines different from the ones you receive.
+You may hear about post-surgery guidelines different from the ones you receive.
 It is important to remember that these guidelines will be different depending on the surgeon and type of procedure.
 What is most important is that you follow the surgeon’s guidelines.
-Dr. Roller, Dr. Kwon, Dr. Mourot, Dr. Dutton and our registered dieticians will establish guidelines specific to your needs.
+Our team of doctors and registered dieticians will establish guidelines specific to your needs.
 The following are some of the generally accepted dietary guidelines:

 - When you start eating solid food, it is important to chew food thoroughly and eat very slowly.
 Wait two to three minutes after swallowing before putting the next bite of food in your mouth.
 You will not be able to digest steaks or other chunks of meat if they are not ground or chewed thoroughly.